 Convert WMA to AIFF

-You can convert WMA file to AIFF as well as to variety of other formats with free online converter.
+You can convert wma audio format to aiff as well as to variety of other audio track formats with free online converter.

 Windows Media Audio File